Denia is a popular coastal city for foreigners to move to. Either to retire or to work at a slower pace and enjoy the Spanish way of life.

 Also, if you like the water, there are a lot of water-based activities here, including boat rentals, padel boarding, kite surfing, windsurfing, and kayaking.
 And you can even island hop and catch the Balearia Ferry to Ibiza directly from Denia.

-Check out Steve’s YouTube channel to find out more about what he does and how he can live in Denia while working online as a teacher.
+Check out Steve’s website to find out more about what he does and how he can live in Denia while working online as a teacher.